Sarnafil or Duro Last: Which is Best for Me?

 Both roofing materials are reinforced with a scrim that makes them hard to damage.
 However, Duro Last has cross-woven reinforcement that makes it much harder to damage – even if you were trying to do it on purpose to test it out.
 You would need special tools to cut through Duro Last roofing.

-Duro Last also has the highest energy efficiency rating between the two roofing types, so you can save a lot of money on your heating and cooling costs.
+Duro Last also has the highest energy efficiency rating between the two roofing types, so you can save a lot of money on your heating installation services and cooling costs.
 The larger your property, the more savings you’ll see.

 While Saranfil and Duro Last may be very similar roofing systems, they are not the same, and Duro Last has a clear lead when you compare the two closely.
 You can save money and protect your property longer by choosing Duro Last.